abhinemani/abhinemani.github.io/_lessons/8-market-sizing.md

 That is to say, given any city, we have a 40% chance they use some SaaS product.
 This becomes a handy limiter to apply to the total market.

 SAM is approximated at $205M in this example.
 If you're interested in learning more, get in touch: <a href="https://twitter.com/@abhinemani" target="_blank">@abhinemani</a>

+## City Analysis

+Tier 1 cities are very numerous, but so numerous that a hunter strategy would be inefficient; thus, that would be a self-service approach, which has had some but limited success in GovTech. (tl;dr: Traditional web-based marketing approaches, e.g. SEO, don’t apply to this highly-regulated “new” industry.
+For example, no government employee is likely searching for “community job aggregator”...)

+I have found that tiers 2&3 are both accessible and reasonably similar to other SMBs: there aren’t dozens of loops to jump through, just usually a POC and a contractor officer (sometimes a committee meeting).
+Plus, I sense a strong product market fit for 2&3 because their job economy is small enough to be manageable by the city.

 > **Featured Lesson:**<br />[Pathways to Sustainability](https://abhinemani.com/decks/web/viewer.html?file=/decks/lectures/CAPP15.pdf): *Deciding on a profit and revenue models*